HugoBlox/hugo-blox-builder/modules/analytics/README.md

-# blox-analytics
+# Analytics module

-**A Hugo module (plugin) for website analytics and search engine verification.**
+**A Hugo Blox module for website analytics and search engine verification.**

-Are you using the `blox-tailwind` module?
+Are you using the `blox` module?
 The analytics module is already included, so you do not need to install it.
 For all other sites, refer to the installation guide below.

 ## Install